-AMC recommends guests follow CDC Guidance for vaccinated and unvaccinated people when determining whether to wear a mask.
-To maximize protection from the Delta variant and prevent possibly spreading it to others, the CDC recommends wearing a mask indoors in public if you are in an area of substantial or high transmission.
+AMC recommends guests follow CDC guidance to maximize protection and prevent possibly spreading it to others, including wearing a mask indoors in public if you are in an area of substantial or high transmission.
 In areas of low or moderate transmission, masks are welcome but not required.
-An additional order from the National Parks Service requires masks inside any public building on federal land, regardless of vaccination status, including AMC’s Mohican Outdoors Center.
 AMC will update signage to recommend masks when specific locations cross the CDC’s threshold for substantial risk.

 AMC encourages guests to check the latest status before visiting one of our locations.
 Use this map (updated once a day) provided by the CDC to search for the latest status on your county.
 AMC locations and counties are listed below: